 The Mississauga Official Plan identifies Lakeview as an area that will contain a Community Node.
 Once the location of the Community Node has been defined, it will be the focus of activity for Lakeview.
-The combination of residential uses, employment opportunities, cultural activities and infrastructure, shopping, dining, commerce and recreation will be encouraged to concentrate in the Community Node.
+The combination of residential uses, employment opportunities, cultural activities, shopping, dining, commerce and recreation will be encouraged to concentrate in the Community Node.

 The Community Node will be the primary focus for intensification and density, however, the form and scale of development will vary within the Community Node in accordance with the location and surrounding context.
-More detailed Standards for the Community Node will be established once the boundaries have been determined.
+A more detailed Built Form Standards will be established once the Community Node boundaries have been determined.